-Our monetary expenses are primarily director fees and rent for rehearsal space.
-There are costs, too, for song arrangements, practice CDs and musical scores.
-Income comes mainly from our own membership fees and volunteer work.
+Our income comes mainly from membership dues, grants and donations.
 A choir garage sale in the spring is great fun.
-And we are most grateful to our community - private donors, the Oregon Country Fair, the Helios Resource Network, and the Lane Arts Council - for their generous support.
-Scholarships, and dues set on a sliding scale, allow persons at every income level to participate fully in choir activities.
+We are most grateful to our community - private donors, Oregon Country Fair, Helios Resource Network and Lane Arts Council - for their generous support.
+Scholarships and dues set on a sliding scale allow persons at every income level to participate fully in choir activities.